netlify-templates/victor-hugo/site/content/publications/partners-medad.md

 ---
-title: partners-medad
+articlename2: partners-medad
-articlename: 'Partners and Alerts in Medication Adherence: A Randomized Clinical Trial'
+title: 'Partners and Alerts in Medication Adherence: A Randomized Clinical Trial'
 date: '2018-03-15'
 summary: >-
   Automated alerts were effective at improving medication adherence.
 Assigning a